 Social media is already a pool of doom and gloom.
 A lot of negativity, hate, and trolling happens daily.
 Thus, being a positive force will make you feel better and attract more people to your profile.
 Always try to go out of your way and be nice to people – you are more than likely to receive it back.

 Keep your social media posts and captions light and be friendly.
 Don’t jump into political or religious aspects.
 You will notice that everyone on social media has got an opinion, but it’s best to only interact with the positive ones and not to waste your energy arguing with people.

 Nobody likes to be spammed.
 Avoid engaging with people’s content by using the most commonly used phrases.
 There are already truckloads of people on social media who post two-word comments on posts like ‘nice picture,’ ‘cool,’ or ‘great pic.’
 These shallow interactions will only produce shallow results!

-Also, it is great to repurpose your content and post the same image more than once, but you need to keep a healthy balance of repurposed and new content on your profile while schedule LinkedIn posts.
+Also, it is great to repurpose your content and post the same image more than once, but you need to keep a healthy balance between repurposed and new content.
 Nobody likes to see the same content again and again.
 Avoid posting 3-4 times a day; once or twice is enough if you do it correctly.
 Also, don’t fool your audience by using free stock images.

 14. Find out the right times to post

 This is one of the most important factors in getting maximum engagement.
 You might produce the best content, but what’s the point if nobody comes across it?
 You need to find out the times when your audience is the most active and post your content accordingly.